Burrell Boom Howler Monkey Sanctuary

 One of the most remarkable traits of the howler monkey is its loud, rasping howl, which can be heard roaring across the forest for well over a mile.
 You will certainly hear this howl as you enter the Belize Community Baboon Sanctuary.

-The Howler Monkey Sanctuary is most efficiently visited en route to or from the Belize International Airport.
+The Howler Monkey Sanctuary is most efficiently visited en route to or from Mariposa Jungle Lodge to save transportation time and cost.

 Departure: Open 9 to 5 daily